 Consider this: if you are using strongly brewed coffee instead of espresso, use more coffee (or less milk) for a more authentic latte flavor.

-So add the espresso, stir in the syrup, then add ice to a tall glass.
-Or add the milk, then the ice.
-Dealer’s choice here.
+So add the espresso, stir in the syrup, and add ice to a tall glass.
+You can also add the milk and ice—it’s the dealer’s choice here.

-For the creamiest texture and most luxurious iced latte, I highly recommend using whole milk.
+I highly recommend using whole milk for the creamiest texture and most luxurious iced latte.
 My favorite dairy-free option is oat milk.

 Almond milk and soy milk are other comment dairy-free options.
 That being said, since it’s an iced latte and there’s no frothing required, you have so much flexibility when it comes to milk type, so use what you like best.

 And that’s it!
-Just add in a reusable straw and sip away and enjoy your homemade perfection.
+Just add in a reusable straw, sip away, and enjoy your homemade perfection.

 Iced caramel latte in glass with straw.